kndl/tumbleweed-pioneer/_pages/workshops.md

 Each morning for one month you will receive a writing prompt; I recommend spending at least 10 minutes on your response.
 If you would like to receive comments or feedback, I will happily provide those each day.

 #### Weekly meetings
 Each week for one month the participants in this workshop (10 maximum per cohort) will have the opportunity to meet virtually on Zoom for 1 hour.
-Each meeting will include a 10-minute overview message from me, a group activity, and time for sharing.
+Each virtual meeting will include a 10-minute overview message from me, a group activity, and time for sharing.
 I’m a big believer in community and the role that community plays in supporting creativity.
 So while these meetings are not at all “required,” they are fun, safe spaces to share, deepen our growth, and develop a creative network.

 #### 1:1 session
 As a workshop participant, you’ll also get one, hour-long creative session with me.
 We’ll plan to schedule this towards the end of the workshop or once it has already concluded, so that we can talk about how your experience might prompt what comes next!